© 2026 Susan Herman. All work on this site is protected by copyright. All rights reserved.

 Other nature-focused apps such as PlantSnap and Audubon provided inspiration for visual style and educational tone, even though their missions differ from The Pollinator Project’s goal of making pollinator gardening approachable for everyone.

-I conducted all of the interviews and I asked participants questions centered on their habits, challenges, and motivations.
+I conducted all of the interviews via Google Meet or in-person, and I asked participants questions centered on their habits, challenges, and motivations.

 What challenges do you face when trying to choose or maintain pollinator plants?